-Dry dock is a structured area wherein construction, repairs and maintenance of merchant vessels and boats are carried out.
-The unique construction allows the water to be filled up in that area, also known as lock, so that vessels can be maneuvered in and out of the area.
-Once the vessel enters the dry dock, the gates are closed and the seawater is drained out so that hull and other areas of the ship which have been exposed to sea water for a long time are available for carrying out maintenance and repair works.
+The dry dock is a structured area wherein construction, repairs and maintenance of merchant vessels and boats are carried out.
+The unique construction allows the water to be filled up in an area, also known as a lock so that vessels can be manoeuvred in and out of the area.
+Once the vessel enters the dry dock, the gates are closed and the seawater is drained out so that hull and other areas of the ship which have been exposed to seawater for a long time are available for carrying out maintenance and repair works.

-As per SOLAS requirement all Merchant vessels requires a complete inspection of hull in a dry dock twice within 5 year period and the intermediate survey must not be more than 36 months.
-This includes maintenance of hull, propeller, rudder etc. and other parts which are immersed in water and are normally inaccessible by ship staff at normal sailing period.
+As per SOLAS requirements, all Merchant vessels require a complete inspection of the hull in a dry dock twice within 5 year period and the intermediate survey must not be more than 36 months.
+This includes maintenance of hull, propeller, rudder etc. and other parts which are immersed in water and are normally inaccessible by ship staff at a normal sailing period.

-For Passenger vessel the inspection of the ship’s bottom is to be done annually.
-Two of such inspection in a period of five year must be carried in dry dock and the maximum interval between these inspections is 3 years.
+For passenger vessel the inspection of the ship’s bottom is to be done annually.
+Two of such inspections in a period of five years must be carried in dry dock and the maximum interval between these inspections should be 3 years.

 1) Graving dock:

-This type is normally constructed on a land near the coastal water with a rectangular solid concrete construction with blocks, walls and gates.
-Vessel is shifted inside the dock and rested in the blocks.
-After the ship is in required position, gate is closed and water is removed.
+This type of dry dock is normally constructed on land near the coastal water with a rectangular solid concrete construction with blocks, walls, and gates.
+The vessel is shifted inside the dock and rested in the blocks.
+After the ship is in the required position, the gate is closed and water is removed.